mitmath/1806/summaries.md

 Symmetric matrices and Positive definite matrices.

+Worth noting that for symmetric matrices, the singular values are the absolute values of the eigenvalues, while for positive definite matrices, the singular values are the same as eigenvalues.

+**Further reading:** Strang, sections 6.4–6.5,  and video [lecture 25](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/video-lectures/lecture-25-symmetric-matrices-and-positive-definiteness/) .

 ## Lecture 29 (April 23) (S. G. Johnson)

 As an application of real-symmetric and positive-definite matrices, I returned